 Starting October 15, you can enroll in your new Aetna plan through the following ways:

-If you have any questions about termination, discontinued coverage, benefits or other Medicare information, please call Member Services at 1-833-254-7659 (TTY: 711).
+If you have any questions about termination, discontinued coverage, benefits or other Medicare information, please call the Member Services telephone number on your Aetna Member ID card.

 *This may not apply to members receiving Extra Help.